• facebook

 Use Microsoft 365 Security Score

-Microsoft 365 Security Score is a built-in Microsoft service that enables users to assess their current settings and historical data, providing insights compared to recommended actions for Microsoft 365 identities, applications, data, devices, and infrastructure.
-It generates detailed reports and offers a security score.
+Microsoft 365 Security Score is an in-built service from Microsoft, by which users can analyze the current settings and history to get insights compared to recommended actions for Microsoft 365 identities, applications, data, devices, and infrastructure.
+It generates reports with details based on the performance and provides a security score.

-This security score evaluates Microsoft 365 user security settings against Microsoft’s standard practices.
-Utilizing the Microsoft 365 score assists users in enhancing the security of their Microsoft 365 accounts.
+This security score compares the Microsoft 365 user security settings to the standard practices by Microsoft.
+Using Microsoft 365 score helps users to update the security of their Microsoft 365 accounts.

 Office 365 users should be provided with advanced training on the features, interface, and security.